-For example; The Irrigation customer segment do not contribute to our transmission interconnection costs.
+For example; Customers in the Irrigation customer segment do not currently contribute to our transmission interconnection costs since their electricity usage does not drive that cost.
 As a consequence none of that cost is attributed to that customer segment, therefore their pricing does not reflect recovery of that cost.

 Once customers are segmented logically, Customer Load Groups are created.
 We aim to have as few groups as possible as we believe that this simplifies the pricing methodology and the derivation of prices.
-It also improves accuracy by reducing the potential for a customer to be consistent with more than one group.
+It also improves segmentation accuracy by reducing the potential for a customer to be consistent with more than one group.